American Idol controversies: Judges' critique in season 10

-Season ten Lee DeWyze finale involvement
+Season 10 Lee DeWyze finale involvement

-Many fans of season nine winner, Lee DeWyze, were upset that he did not take part in the season ten finale like he was rumored to.
+Many fans of ninth season winner, Lee DeWyze, were upset that he did not take part in the tenth season finale like he was rumored to.
 Executive producer Nigel Lythgoe responded on his Twitter that he asked DeWyze to take part in the finale, but he declined, "I was so upset Lee DeWyze wouldn't present the winners trophy to Scotty," he wrote.
 "Especially as he'd been on the show this Season.
 I guess he was shy."
 However, DeWyze said that he was actually not asked to take part in the finale.
 "Just for the record ...
 I was not asked to be involved in the Finale.
 It wasn't until about 2 minutes before they announced that Nigel had approached me and asked if he could "borrow" me for a second.
 I didn't feel a last second jump on stage was appropriate.
 It was Scotty's moment.
 I appreciate American Idol, and the opportunity it has given me.
 And the people who have made that show possible.
 I am not angry, or bitter etc. It was an amazing Finale, and I would have loved to be a part of it.
 I just wasn't asked."
 DeWyze was seen in the audience towards the end of the show.

-Season eleven Jennifer Lopez music video
+Season 11 Jennifer Lopez music video

 The music video of Jennifer Lopez's song, "Dance Again", which aired on the program, was criticized as inappropriate for younger viewers.
 Dan Gainor of the right-wing Culture and Media Institute wrote, "Even the supposedly family-friendly TV shows like American Idol are never safe in the hands of Hollywood," and went as far as saying her "skanky new video shows how desperate she is to retain her fame despite her fading relevance.
-Such sexualized videos aren't appropriate for any children to watch, including Lopez's own twins."
-Jenna Hally Rubenstein from MTV Buzzworthy also commented about the video's content not being appropriate for a family show, "we thought "Idol" was a family show?
+Such sexualized videos aren't appropriate for any children to watch, including Lopez's own twins."Jennifer Lopez's 'Dance Again' Video Stirs Controversy: Her Five Trashiest Videos Jenna Hally Rubenstein from MTV Buzzworthy also commented about the video's content not being appropriate for a family show, "we thought "Idol" was a family show?
 This video is less "sit on the couch and chill with dad" and more "call your boyfriend over immediately."
 Ed Masley from AZ central.com said that the video was on the verge of being too "steamy" for the show.

-Season twelve judges' feud
+Season 12 judges' feud

 A video was leaked to TMZ in October 2012 that showed Nicki Minaj erupting in a tirade against Mariah Carey during the audition in Charlotte, North Carolina for the twelfth season.
 The video showed Minaj yelling at Carey saying "I'm not going to put up with her fucking highness anymore."
 According to Barbara Walters of The View, Carey claimed that Minaj had said: "If I had a gun, I would shoot the bitch," a claim that Minaj then denied.
 Former judge Steven Tyler had said that he feels that the feud was a publicity stunt and nothing more.